 Accelerate Innovation: We offer a unique lab infrastructure that supports creativity and enables fast cycles of learning.
-Our Leap program offers tailored certification courses for the technical community to help build skills that encompass both depth of expertise and broad knowledge across other disciplines to foster career development and advancement.
-We support open innovation programs that harness disruptive ideas for co-development to drive speed to solution for our customers.
+Our Leap program offers tailored certification courses for the technical community to help build skills that encompass both depth of expertise

 Discover Together: We invest in a series of educational opportunities and events that allow our engineers to showcase their research with peers and management to inspire one another, and encourage knowledge sharing and collaboration.
 Customers, university faculty, and students as well as leaders of innovation are frequently invited to present and participate in these events to provide exposure on the latest research and best practices to encourage more innovation.